garrettbland/next-kit/README.md

 ### Getting Started

+1. Clone this repo or click "Use this template"
+2. Install packages `yarn install`
+3. Start dev server `yarn dev`

+### More Info

-More info can be found at [https://nextkit.netlify.app/](https://nextkit.netlify.app/)
+Additional info can be found at [https://nextkit.netlify.app/](https://nextkit.netlify.app/)